 Coping with a terminal illness is difficult, and you can expect rougher days in the future.
 Therefore, forgive yourself in advance.
 Understand that it is okay to have bad days, but also remember that there are going to be good ones, as well.

 Dealing with a diagnosis can improve by setting your priorities and planning.
 Identify how and where you want to pass.
 Gather and coordinate all critical paperwork, like a will.
 Above all, find what you value most in life and go after it.
-Set your priorities so that you feel completer and more fulfilled.
+Set your priorities so that you feel complete and more fulfilled.

 How to Deal with a Diagnosis a Loved One Received?

 Finding out that a loved one has a terminal illness is not easy.
 Once again, there is no way to explain the emotions you feel.
 It is different for everyone.
-However, some things can help with processing the diagnosis and caring for your loved one.
+However, some things can help with processing the diagnosis and caring for your loved one

 Be open to helping your loved one cope with the diagnosis.
 Tell them that you are there to listen and always volunteer your presence.
 Simply doing nothing but being by their side is comforting.